salamoslam/recommendations/README.md

 msu_diploma
 ==============================

-recommendations system for consignment store in Moscow
+Hi!
+I tried to build recommendations system for consignment store in Moscow to see main report and conslusions go to - reports -> диплом.pdf

 Project Organization
 ------------